ekonbenefits/impromptu-interface/Readme.MVVM.txt

 A Lightweight Dynamic MVVM View Model(.net4 &amp; silverlight4).
 Removes boilerplate code for MVVM, makes it practical to use MVVM in small apps.

-Copyright 2010 Ekon Benefits
+Copyright 2011 Ekon Benefits
 Apache Licensed: http://www.apache.org/licenses/LICENSE-2.0

 Author:
 Jay Tuley jay+code@tuley.name

 Usage:
     Just subclass ImpromptuViewModel and set your properties using Dynamic.PropertyName.
-Your commands need to be 'void CommandName(object parameter)' and then they can be bound with the path Command.CommandName and optional have a method 'bool CanCommandName(object parameter)'
+Your commands need to be 'void CommandName(object parameter)' and then they can be bound with the path Command.CommandName and optionally have a method 'bool CanCommandName(object parameter)'

 Example: